Today, it is increasingly common for diversity initiatives to be called ‘diversity and inclusion’, but these terms are not interchangeable.

 Belonging results when an individual’s social and emotional needs for connection with others are met.
 Employees who experience a sense of belonging to their workgroup feel emotionally safe and supported at work.
 They feel that they are part of a community—a core member of a collective whole.

-Are Able to Achieve Their Full Potential
+Can Achieve Their Full Potential

 Ultimately, the extent to which an organisation is inclusive is reflected in its development and promotion of diverse talent and the diversity of its leadership team.